JamesStandbridge/wp-favorite-posts/README.md

 ### JavaScript Interaction

 The favorite button automatically disables itself and displays a loading spinner during the AJAX request to prevent multiple submissions.
 The button's text and icon will update dynamically based on the current favorite status of the post.

+### Customizing the Favorites List

+You can create custom templates for how each post in the favorites list is displayed by creating a template file in your theme with the name `favorite-{post_type}-item.php`.
+This allows you to fully customize the display of each favorite post for different custom post types.

+For example, to customize the display for the `recettes` post type, create a file named `favorite-recettes-item.php` in your theme, and use it to control the HTML and PHP output for each favorite item.

+This approach provides flexibility in designing the favorite lists, allowing you to adapt the presentation to your site's specific needs.